We are mamas running for a cure for JM (Juvenile Myositis), a terrible and rare autoimmune disease that afflicts Suzy's daughter, Mielle.

 How quickly things change.

-Last week at her appointment with her rheumatologist, we learned that her neck muscles are markedly weaker than they were in April.
+In early June, we learned that her neck muscles are markedly weaker than they were in April.
 Her labs came back showing her muscle enzymes elevated.
 Her disease is flaring.

 We're trying to keep it in perspective.
 At this point, we don't know if this will turn out to be a minor setback, or something else.
 We caught it early.
 It may just mean a higher dose and more time on the relatively innocuous (no side effects) medication that she has been on for the past several months.
 Her symptoms may not worsen.
 Or they might, and we might have to re-introduce additional meds.